anxielray/kisumu-lang/docs/math/Math_package.md

 ## About

-- The functions above were suggested by [Raymond](https://martinraymondogwel.netlify.app)
+- The functions above were suggested by [Anxiel Raymond](https://martinraymondogwel.netlify.app)
-- Additional functions, if are, will be added in future.
+- More features and ideas are welcome.